SCAMPER

 Step 1: Define the problem or challenge

-Before designers begin to implement SCAMPER, it's first crucial to clearly define the problem or challenge.
-This will provide a focused context to brainstorm ideas and explore potential solutions for real-life users of, for example, a designer’s website, including all the web pages.
+Before designers start to implement SCAMPER, it's first crucial for them to clearly define the problem or challenge.
+This will provide a focused context for them to brainstorm ideas and explore potential solutions for real-life users of—for example—a designer’s website, including all the web pages.
 For example, designers can fine-tune a concrete problem statement for the target audience.

 Step 2: Substitute